IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

  The rows and columns represent distinct data groups, and the data cell values represent aggregations.
 This allows for complex data analysis based on a simple flat data set.
 The `IgxPivotGridComponent` is a feature-rich pivot table that allows easy configuration of the different dimensions and values as well as additional data operations on them like filtering and sorting.

-Can be used as a stand-alone component as well as in combination with the Angular Pivot Data Selector Component for more flexible runtime configuration options.
+It can be used as a stand-alone component as well as in combination with the Angular Pivot Data Selector Component for more flexible runtime configuration options.

 <code-view style="height: 530px"
            data-demos-base-url="{environment:demosBaseUrl}"